 Although not exhaustive, this covers a large number of employer expenses in the accounts payable column.

-In addition to Croner’s HR, employment law and health & safety advice, we also offer a tax service via Croner Taxwise to assist in these matters.
+In addition to Croner’s HR, employment law and health and safety advice, we also offer a tax service via Croner Taxwise to assist in these matters.

 What expenses are non-allowable?